 We are a "smaller reporting company" as defined in Item 10(f)(1) of Regulation S-K. Smaller reporting companies may take advantage of certain reduced disclosure obligations, including, among other things, reduced executive compensation disclosures and providing only two years of audited financial statements.
-We will remain a smaller reporting company until the last day of the fiscal year in which (1) the market value of our common stock held by non-affiliates equals or exceeds \$250 million as of the prior June 30, or (2) our annual revenue equals or exceeds \$100 million during such completed fiscal year and the market value of our common stock held by non-affiliates equals or exceeds \$700 million as of the prior June 30.
-To the extent we take advantage of such reduced disclosure obligations, our stockholders may not have access to certain information they may deem important.
+We will remain a smaller reporting company until the last day of the fiscal year in which (1) the market value of our common stock held by non-affiliates equals or exceeds \$250 million as of the prior June 30, or (2) our annual revenue equals or exceeds \$100 million during such completed fiscal year and the market value of our common stock held by non-affiliates equals or exceed disclosure obligations, our stockholders may not have access to certain information they may deem important.
 It may also make comparison of our financial statements with other public companies difficult or impossible.
-If investors find our common stock less attractive as a result of our reliance on these exemptions, the trading prices of our common stock and the trading prices of our common stock may be lower than they otherwise would be, there may be a less active trading market for our common stock and the trading prices of our common stock may be more volatile.
+If investors find our common stock less attractive as a result of our reliance on these exemptions, the trading prices of our common stock may be more volatile.